jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_verification_state_verify" name="signature_verification_state_verify"></a> `signature_verification_state_verify(state: signature_verification_state, signature: signature) -> crypto_errno`
-Verify that the given signature is valid for the data collected up to this point.
+Check that the given signature is verifies for the data collected up to that point point.

+The state is not closed and can absorb more data to allow for incremental verification.

+The function returns `invalid_signature` if the signature doesn't appear to be valid.

 ##### Params
 - <a href="#signature_verification_state_verify.state" name="signature_verification_state_verify.state"></a> `state`: [`signature_verification_state`](#signature_verification_state)